This Is Why The Killings Of Sean Reed & Ahmaud Arbery Are Being Called Lynchings

 On Wednesday, Sean Reed's name began trending on Twitter.
-Reed, 21, was a Black man from Indianapolis who was shot and killed by a police officer — and his death was allegedly broadcast on Facebook Live.
-The news of Sean Reed's killing comes on the heels of the circulation of another video showing the death of another Black man — Ahmaud Arbery — who was shot and killed by two white men as he jogged in his neighborhood.
-These graphic images of young Black men being gunned down put into stark relief the dangers of being Black in America.
+Reed, 21, was a black man from Indianapolis who was shot and killed by a police officer — and his death was allegedly broadcast on Facebook Live.
+The news of Sean Reed's killing comes on the heels of the circulation of another video showing the death of another black man — Ahmaud Arbery — who was shot and killed by two white men as he jogged in his neighbourhood.
+These graphic images of young black men being gunned down put into stark relief the dangers of being black in America.

 Advertisement

-Many on social media are calling these deaths “lynchings,” a term which was absent for much of the discourse around police killings of Black people that dominated the news cycle in 2014 and beyond.
+Many on social media are calling these deaths “lynchings,” a term which was absent for much of the discourse around police killings of black people that dominated the news cycle in 2014 and beyond.
 Lynching is a term used to describe a murder by a mob (usually defined as three or more people) with no due process.
-According to The Legacy Museum, home of The National Memorial for Peace and Justice, which memorializes Black victims of lynching in the U.S., more than 4,400 African-Americans were killed — and often tortured — by white mobs between 1877 and 1950.
+According to The Legacy Museum, home of The National Memorial for Peace and Justice, which memorialises black victims of lynching in the US, more than 4,400 African-Americans were killed — and often tortured — by white mobs between 1877 and 1950.
 In over 99 percent of those cases, the perpetrators were never held accountable.

 Advertisement